laravel/docs/cashier-paddle.md

         Subscribe
     </x-paddle-button>

 By default, this will display a button with the standard Paddle styling.
-You can also choose to remove any Paddle styling by applying `data-theme="none"`:
+You can remove all Paddle styling by adding the `data-theme="none"` attribute to the component:

     <x-paddle-button :url="$payLink" class="px-8 py-4" data-theme="none">
         Subscribe